bkrabach/recipe-executor/recipes/recipe_executor/components/protocols/protocols_docs.md

 ### `ExecutorProtocol`

 Describes the interface for recipe executors.
-It currently defines one primary method: `execute(recipe, context, logger=None) -> None`.
+It currently defines one primary method: `async execute(recipe, context, logger=None) -> None`.
 An `ExecutorProtocol` implementor (like the concrete `Executor` class) must be able to take a recipe (in various forms) and a context (any `ContextProtocol` implementation) and execute the recipe's steps sequentially.
-The optional logger parameter allows injection of a logging facility.
+The optional (use typing.Optional) logger parameter allows injection of a logging facility.

 ## How to Use These Protocols